soverdrive/logvault/README.md

 ## Who is logvault for?

-- Anyone that can bear with this experimental project
+- Anyone that can bear with this experimental project.
 - Anyone who is still saving log in log files and save the logs in local directory.
 - Anyone who want a simple centralized log service where you can find your logs easily.